Peyman-Borhani/GDB/README.md

-# CODB
+# GDB
-### `Constructible Objects Data Build`
+### `Generative Data Build`

-CODB is a custom or generative data storage pattern.
+GDB is a generative data store or build based on described template.
-Is mostly a conceptual model, a method of storing data, when you have lots of information that could be generated and constructed instead of being stored, or some data is dynamic/real-time generated.
-You can customize the example to fit your use-case.
+A conceptual data model to generate and store data, where the information could be generated and constructed instead of being stored raw, or data is dynamic and generated in realtime.
+Anyway, you can customize the example to fit your use-case.

-In general this model consist of 3 concepts: `Template` -- `Raw generator` -- `Build function`
+In general this model consists of 3 concepts: `Template` -- `Raw generator` -- `Build function`

 ---
 `Template`: used to define data structure and describe the process, functions and meta data.